So, you’re wondering if spray foam can stop a roof from leaking?

-Being cost-conscious, it was recommended to pull core samples throughout the entire roof.
+Being cost-conscious, pulling core samples throughout the entire roof was recommended.
 If the core sample was wet, then that area needed to be replaced and repaired.
-If the core sample was dry, the area can be left alone.
+If the core sample is dry, the area can be left alone.

 This allowed Masterbolt to get their roof watertight and leak-free with the lowest amount of cost.